 When the alarm is activated, it automatically rings the helpline, which is open 24 hours a day all year round.
 A helpline operator talks to you in your home and decides whether to alert a local volunteer responder or, if necessary, the emergency services.

 Equipment supplied under the scheme remains the property of the registered group and must be returned to the group if no longer needed.

 How do I get the equipment?

-- Assesses the person’s eligibility for the scheme and completes the application form with them
+- Assess your eligibility for the scheme and complete the application form with you

-- Identifies the equipment required and obtains quotations from suppliers
+- Identify the equipment required and get quotations from suppliers

-- Submits the application and supporting documentation to Pobal
+- Submit the application and supporting documentation to Pobal

 You will be asked to confirm that you understand the purpose and use of the equipment and that you will be responsible for the annual monitoring fee after the first year.

 How to Apply

 Registered community or voluntary groups apply to Pobal on the older persons behalf.
 Pobal does not accept applications from individuals.